Olympic sprinter Erriyon Knighton gets 4-year ban for positive test for anabolic steroid

+The first tribunal ruling last year let Knighton run at the Paris Olympics where he placed fourth in the 200 for the second straight Summer Games.

+“After considering the scientific evidence, the CAS panel determined that there is no proof that would support the conclusion that oxtail imported into the USA would be likely to contain trenbolone residues at the level required to have caused the (positive test)," the court said.

-CAS said the ban that starts Friday is cut for the more than two months of a provisional suspension Knighton served last year.
-The ban should expire in early July 2028, just days before the LA Olympics open.
+The ban that starts Friday is cut for the more than two months of a provisional suspension Knighton served last year, CAS said.
+The ban should expire in early July 2029.

-Knighton had been cleared last year to run at the Paris Olympics when he was judged not at fault for a positive test for trenbolone, a steroid used in livestock farming.
+The steroid Knighton tested positive for can be used in livestock farming.

 The U.S. Anti-Doping Agency prosecuted Knighton’s original case and accepted the “no-fault” ruling based on the explanation he was contaminated by oxtail from a bakery in central Florida.